Roommate-matching-application/RM/README.md

 ## Motivation

-Colloege students become roommates without knowing each other.
+College students become roommates without knowing each other.

 Roommates may not match a personality, tendency, etc., which may casuse discord among roommates or may be painful to stay at home.